 All children are special.
 However, we recognise that the needs of some children require extra attention, which the school provides, whether the need is due to very high ability, a learning difficulty or a physical problem.
-The school has a comprehensive Special Educational Needs and Disabilities and Gifted and Talented policies, which clearly outline strategies used to ensure all children achieve their potential as learners.
+The school has comprehensive Special Educational Needs and Disabilities and Gifted and Talented policies, which clearly outline strategies used to ensure all children achieve their potential as learners.

-The school employs an SEND coordinator and learning support assistants who work with identified children following the child's individual education plan.
-The Essex Stages of Assessment, the SEND programme set up by Essex Local Authority, is carefully followed.
+The school has a full-time SEND coordinator and learning support assistants who work with identified children following the child's individual education plan.
+The SEND Code of Practice is carefully followed.
 Parents are involved at each stage of the SEND process with regular parent-teacher meetings to discuss the child's individual education plan and suggestions for parental help at home.
 The school continually seeks ways to extend and improve its SEND work through close liaison with related outside agencies, in-service training and self-evaluation.

 For those children who are identified as gifted, talented or exceptionally able, we assess their needs and plan appropriate support.
-This may include an additional level of differentiated work within the class, learning challenges, problem-solving and investigative work.
+This may include an additional level of differentiated work within the class, learning challenges, problem-solving and investigative work to deepen learning.
 The children also have the opportunity to work with children of a similar ability within our local cluster of schools.